 We had a customer who called our office that happened to have read the certificate wordings of various visitors insurance plans in fine detail.
-He was particularly interested in a Seven Corners plan (such as Liaison Travel) because of the difference in wording used to explain the Acute Onset of Pre-Existing condition, as it is a little different in these plans compared to similar plans from other companies.
+He was particularly interested in a plan from Another Company because of the difference in wording used to explain the Acute Onset of Pre-Existing condition, as it is a little different in these plans compared to similar plans from other companies.

-For example, the wording from Seven Corners and Tokio Marine HCCMIS are listed below:
+For example, the wording from Another Company and Tokio Marine HCCMIS are listed below: